Rafael-Marinho/ConvTraining/README.md

 # ConvTraining
 This project has been made in purpose to simplify the process of Darknet / YOLO convolutional network training.
 Go ahead, it's open-source, copyleft and you must feel free to hack it at your desire.

-Cheers to The AI Guy (https://github.com/theAIGuysCode).

 #### You will need:
-- Darknet and YOLOv4 (other versions must work too, I don't know);
+- Darknet and YOLOv4 (other versions must work too, I did not test on YOLOv5 yet);
 - Python3 (Python2 must work too but it's dead since january 1st 2020, go ahead and bury it and go to Python3 once for all);
 - Cmake;
 - OpenCV (4.4 or higher);